FAIR-by-Design-Methodology/microlearning/resources/03 Design/design.md

 !!! example "How to organise the files"

-    The diagram shows how to organise all files.
+    The diagram shows how to organise all files in folders and subfolders.
 Click on the links to discover and use pre-prepared templates.

 ``` mermaid
 graph LR